 How to Deal With Rats in the Office

 The main thing you can do if you have rats in your office is to manage the problem.
-The critters break in to find food, water and shelter so eliminating these as much as possible will reduce the population and deter more rats in the future.
+The critters break in to find food, water and shelter.
+Following Rat control measures possible will reduce the population and deter more rats in the future.
 Some of the measures you should take include:

 - Secure all potential entry points with galvanized steel mesh or metal flashing.
 Some rats can fit in a hole or gap the size of a ballpoint pen tip so this is painstaking work

 - Inspect utility entries for any gaps or cracks ¼ inch or larger

 - Change to hard plastic or metal container garbage cans and secure tightly to prevent the rats foraging

 - Repair leaky pipes or faucets and get rid of potential water sources including bird baths

 - Encourage employees to clean up after eating and not to leave food or snacks overnight